The Southeast Community Center, A Cultural Legacy

 - Greenspaces for gathering, play, and exercise

-The new building at 1550 Evans Avenue is a hub for local community to gather, learn, play, and grow.
+The building at 1550 Evans Avenue is a hub for local community to gather, learn, play, and grow.
 This partnership between San Francisco’s southeast communities and San Francisco Public Utilities Commission is designed to promote the health, well-being, cultural, educational, and financial empowerment of southeast residents.

-The new Southeast Community Center at 1550 Evans Avenue features an expanded low-cost childcare center, nonprofit workspaces, community meeting rooms, large multi-purpose rooms, and a stand-alone Alex Pitcher Pavilion for community events.
+The Southeast Community Center at 1550 Evans Avenue features an expanded low-cost childcare center, nonprofit workspaces, community meeting rooms, large multi-purpose rooms, and a stand-alone Alex Pitcher Pavilion for community events.
 The open spaces include an amphitheater, gardens, outdoor dining areas, and play spaces for children.
 The new center will also provide a wide range of social services supporting workforce development and education for Southeast residents of all ages.
 In partnership with our SECC tenants and Bayview residents, we are excited to serve the community from our new home!

 Southeast Community Center Information